Artificial Joint in Young People – When is it too Early for Joint Replacement?

 - > 65 years – classic joint replacement area

-A artificial joint under 50 years is considered particularly critical – not because it's technically infeasible, but because in this age group the risk of premature loosening, later revision surgery (revision) and higher mechanical stress are particularly high.
+An artificial joint is viewed as particularly critical in people under 50 – not because it is technically impossible, but because in this age group the risk of premature loosening, later surgery and higher mechanical loads is particularly high.

-However, there are exceptions: Those who suffer from chronic pain, can no longer cope with everyday life, and have exhausted conservative therapies – they can also receive a hip or knee replacement at 30 or 40 years of age, if the indication is correctly made.
+However, there are exceptions: Those who suffer from chronic pain, can no longer cope with everyday life, and have exhausted conservative therapies – may receive a hip or knee replacement , provided the indication is correct.

 Chapter 3: Figures & Trends – Why more and more young people are receiving an artificial joint

-The number of artificial joints implanted in Germany has been rising continuously for years – and the increase is particularly noticeable among younger patients.
-While in the past, classic joint replacement was usually performed in people over 65, today more and more people under 60, sometimes even under 40 years old, opt for a total hip replacement (THR), total knee replacement (TKR) , or unicompartmental knee arthroplasty (UKA).
+The number of artificial joint in Germany has been rising steadily for years – and the increase is particularly noticeable among younger patientsare opting under 60, and sometimes even under 40for a hip replacement, knee replacement , or partial knee replacement.

 Current Statistics: Knee and Hip Prostheses by Age Group